ninewise/dissertation/conclusion/chapter.md

 is simply impossible with the current 9-mer index.
 The associated lists would increase the size of the index beyond usability.

 ![GO terms related to biological processes found in the marine example data set in Unipept.
 On the left, a list is shown with the related terms ordered by the numbered of peptides annotated with them.
 On the right, the relation between the 5 most occuring terms can be zoomed in on.
-This image is provided by QuickGO [@quickgo].\label{fig:go-terms}](./go-terms.png)
+This graph is provided by QuickGO [@quickgo].\label{fig:go-terms}](./go-terms.png)

 Should a practical and meaninful aggregation strategy be found, functional annotation would be a great addition to UMGAP, as they would